je-vee/tiktok-hide-share/README.md

 2. <p>The link that it expands to, upon opening it:<br>
 [**www.tiktok.com/@trippybeatt/video/7273343482721291563<br>?_t=8fI24GJcSEn&_r=1**](www.tiktok.com/@trippybeatt/video/7273343482721291563?_t=8fI24GJcSEn&_r=1)
 	<br>
-	Only the part left of the question-mark is required to share the video in reality.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Only the part left of the question-mark is required to share the video in reality.
 All the things after the question-mark are just trackers embedded into the link by TikTok.</p>

 3. So the cleaned-up version of it would be:
 **www.tiktok.com/@trippybeatt/video/7273343482721291563**

-	This is also what you will get as output, from the website.
+<center>This number 3 is also what you will get as output, from the website.</center>
+<center>2023</center>